 9.2 Regulation of Unverified Information

-This matter is not specifically regulated, yet must be considered embedded in the market abuse regulation framework in accordance with Act 8/2013 which is sided with MAR.
+Unverified information is not specifically regulated, yet must be considered embedded in the market abuse regulation framework in accordance with Act 8/2013 which is sided with the MAR.
+See 7.9 Market Integrity Principles.